Edward Akufo-Addo

 Edward Akufo-Addo JSC (26 June 1906 – 17 July 1979) was a Ghanaian politician and lawyer.
 He was a member of the "Big Six" leaders of the United Gold Coast Convention (UGCC) and one of the founding fathers of Ghana who engaged in the fight for Ghana's independence.
 He became the Chief Justice (1966–70), and later ceremonial President (1970–72), of the Republic of Ghana.
-He was the father of the current (executive) President of Ghana, Nana Addo Akufo-Addo.
+He is the father of the former (executive) President of Ghana, Nana Addo Akufo-Addo.

-Edward Akufo-Addo being a trained lawyer helped him to play his role well in Ghana's Independence.
-He use his profession to contribute in building the nation.
-He used his profession to help maintain law and order in the country and help in the establishment of rule of law.

 Early life and education

 Akufo-Addo was born on 26 June 1906 at Dodowa in the Greater Accra Region to William Martin Addo-Danquah and Theodora Amuafi.
 Both of his parents were from the southern Ghanaian town of Akropong.
 He had his primary education at Presbyterian Primary and Middle Schools at Akropong.
 He continued to Presbyterian Training College, Akropong and Abetifi Theological Training College.
 In 1929, he entered Achimota College, where he won a scholarship to St Peter's College, Oxford.
 He studied mathematics, Politics and Philosophy and he went on to graduate with honours in philosophy and politics in 1933.